-“Lady Father” is a narrative account of my journey through the ordination process in the Episcopal Diocese of Southern Virginia of the 1980’s and the subsequent years of ordained ministry.
-As the first female admitted to the ordination process by the Rt.
-Rev. C. Charles Vaché, seventh Bishop of Southern Virginia, who was then a strong and vocal opponent of the ordination of women, I was a “reluctant pioneer.”
-Dubbed “the Lady Father,” I have served the church for 33 years and I am offering my experiences and the insights I learned from them to others who feel a similar call and who may find themselves on a similar journey “against the flow.”
-“Lady Father” is filled with anecdotes that will ring true with many clergy, bring hope to those aspiring to ordination, and shed light on the continuing debate in the Church over who should be ordained.
-“The Process” described in the book is a journey most clergy have traveled, but my story is a unique blend of the obstacles, denials, and rejections I faced and overcame, along with the uplifting moments and spiritual growth that came out of the struggle.
-It is truthful and so, at times, it is painful; it is often light-hearted, even humorous; it is moving as it deals with real people, real events, and real emotions; and, most of all, it is mine – my story, my journey, my life.
+“Lady Father” – The Memoir is a narrative account of my journey through the ordination process in the Episcopal Diocese of Southern Virginia of the 1980’s.
+It also includes the subsequent years of my ordained ministry.
+I was the first female the Rt.
+Rev. C. Charles Vaché, seventh Bishop of Southern Virginia, admitted to the ordination process.
+He was a strong and vocal opponent of the ordination of women, so I was a “reluctant pioneer.”
+Dubbed “the Lady Father,” I have served the church for 34 years.
+I am offering my experiences and the insights I learned to others who feel a similar call and who may find themselves on a similar journey “against the flow.”
+“Lady Father” is filled with anecdotes that will ring true with many clergy.
+They will bring hope to those aspiring to ordination and shed light on the continuing debate in the Church over who should be ordained.
+“The Process” described in the book is a journey most clergy have traveled.
+However, my story is a unique blend of the obstacles, denials, and rejections I faced and overcame.
+It is also filled with the uplifting moments and spiritual growth that came out of the struggle.
+It is truthful and so, at times, it is painful.
+The stories are often light-hearted, even humorous.
+The whole book is moving as it deals with real people, real events, and real emotions.
+Most of all, it is mine – my story, my journey, my life.

 My experiences as an ordained woman are a mixed bag of satisfying and fulfilling moments as well as agonizing and painful ones.
 I was adored and hated, extolled and maligned, trusted and questioned at every turn.
-I was appreciated for my gifts and accepted for my shortcomings by many while my gifts were ignored and my shortcomings were accented and publicly denounced by others.
-I was yelled at, accused, and castigated for “trying to steal money from the church” because I dared to suggest a reasonable salary package and when I defended my original package from attempts to decrease my benefits.
+As a priest, I was appreciated for my gifts and accepted for my shortcomings by many.
+My gifts were ignored and my shortcomings were accented and publicly denounced by others.
+I was yelled at, accused, and castigated for “trying to steal money from the church” because I dared to suggest a reasonable salary package.
+Things only got worse when I defended my original package from attempts to decrease my benefits.
 As I have pondered and assessed these experiences, it is clear to me that I would not have been treated as I was if I had been a man.

 Susan Bowman+ (“Lady Father”)